IRS Form 15227 Instructions

 Frequently asked questions

-An Identity Protection Personal Identification Number, or IP PIN, is a six-digit code that the IRS issues to eligible taxpayers to use when filing an electronic tax return during the current tax season.
+An Identity Protection Personal Identification Number, or IP PIN, is a six-digit number that the IRS issues to eligible taxpayers to use when filing an electronic tax return during the current tax season.
 Each calendar year, IP PIN users receive a new PIN to use for the next filing season.

 Although the IP PIN provides an extra layer of protection for identity theft victims, you do not need to file IRS Form 14039, Identity Theft Affidavit, to request an IP PIN or to use this security tool.